Mechanical-Advantage/AdvantageScope/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask about features or parts of this project
+about: Ask about features or parts of AdvantageScope
-title: ""
+title: ''
 labels: question
-assignees: ""
+assignees: ''

 ---

 **Describe the question you have.**